0b11stan/ansible-role-docker/README.md

-# ansible-role-centos-docker
+# ansible-role-docker

-An ansible role for deploying docker on an centos box.
+An ansible role for deploying docker on an debian box.